fare/asdf/doc/best_practices.md

 by using `(in-package :asdf-user)` or anything, or by using the package prefix `asdf:` for `defsystem` and other such symbols.
-You SHOULD be using the `slime-asdf` extension to SLIME if you are going to edit `.asd` file and then load them from SLIME.
+You SHOULD be using the `slime-asdf` extension to SLIME if you are going to edit `.asd` file and then load them from SLIME, as it will automatically use `load-asd` to load the file contents.

 #### Digression about symbols and packages